pragati1615/Bank-Managment-System/README.md

 2. **Set up MySQL Database:**

--Create a database named bankmanagementsystem.
+Create a database named bankmanagementsystem.
--Create the required tables (e.g., login, bank, etc.).
+Create the required tables (e.g., login, bank, etc.).
--Use the provided SQL scripts to set up the necessary structure for the database.
+Use the provided SQL scripts to set up the necessary structure for the database.

 3. **Configure the Database Connection:**

--Open Conn.java.
+Open Conn.java.
--Update the database connection URL, username, and password according to your local MySQL setup.
+Update the database connection URL, username, and password according to your local MySQL setup.

 4. **Run the Application:**

--Compile and run the Java classes.
+Compile and run the Java classes.
--Start by running the main class (typically Login.java or the first screen you encounter).
+Start by running the main class (typically Login.java or the first screen you encounter).

 **How It Works**
--Login Screen: The user enters their PIN to authenticate.
+Login Screen: The user enters their PIN to authenticate.
--Main Menu: After login, users can access options like deposit, withdrawal, balance enquiry, mini statement, pin change, and fast cash.
+Main Menu: After login, users can access options like deposit, withdrawal, balance enquiry, mini statement, pin change, and fast cash.
--Database: All user transactions are logged in a MySQL database, and user data (such as PIN) is stored securely.
+Database: All user transactions are logged in a MySQL database, and user data (such as PIN) is stored securely.